Nenodema/docker-hashicorp-vault/README.md

-# HashiCorp Vault on Docker in production mode
+# HashiCorp Vault on Docker in production mode (for dev and test purposes)

 ### Requirements:

 * Docker
 * Docker-Compose
 * (sudo) rights
+* Certificates

 ### Instructions: